 If I snap two vertices1 to their respective nearest vertex2, the intersection returns a multipolygon.

-#6 Updated by Mattias Lindman over 4 years ago
+#6 Updated by Mattias Lindman about 5 years ago

 Hello Maximilian and Jürgen